 "Stress" the cardiologist diagnosed.
 "Perhaps make some changes to your lifestyle."

-We made significant changes in our lives that spring, and I started working towards getting back to work: preferably without sacrificing the global nomad life we loved.
+We made significant changes in our lives that spring and started the process of carving out a space for two careers rather than one: preferably without sacrificing the global nomad life we loved.

-We moved to Oman and where I enrolled in a course to qualify as a language instructor, started teaching, was accepted into a writer's program, continued writing, co-authored a book, and accepted responsibility for editing an online magazine.
-Alongside working on my own career path, I supported other expat partners struggling with international dual career concerns.
+We moved back to Oman, where I had previously researched as an anthropologist.
+I wanted to leverage my anthropological training and subject-matter insights into skilled migrant lives in and around Oman at work.
+I enrolled in the British Council's CELTA course to qualify as a language instructor and started running language and cross-cultural discussion groups with highly skilled expat partners combining language and culture.
+I was accepted into a writer's program, continued writing, co-authored a book, and accepted responsibility for editing and content creation at an online magazine.
+Alongside working on re-establishing my career path, I supported other expat partners struggling with international dual career concerns, establishing a blog to share stories and co-creating a coworking space.
 It was challenging, but also extremely rewarding.
 My heart stopped racing.

-I had help and support from other expat partners who had walked that path before me to create a dual career that was aligned with our cross-border lives.
-If this website, and perhaps a coffee and a chat, can help you achieve the same, I'll be delighted.
+I had help and support from other expat partners who had walked that path before me to create a dual career aligned with our cross-border lives.
+I'll be delighted if this website, and perhaps a coffee and a chat can help you achieve the same.